CadetCoder/Social-network/README.md

    * a status
    * a status + a link (gifs ok, no youtube videos)
-   * a status + an image These publications can be liked, commented, modified, deleted.
+   * a status + an image.
+These posts can be like, comment, modify and delete.
 The moderator can delete them.

 ## License